vtex/shoreline/packages/admin-ui-docs/docs/components/label.md

 ## Props

-All the props accepted by the `label` JSX element
+You can use all the props accepted by the `label` JSX element